-Do you have heel pain when you get out of bed in the morning?
+Do you have foot pain when you get out of bed in the morning?
 Does it make it hard to walk?
-You likely have plantar fasciitis.
-Please listen in for a couple of options on how you can help yourself feel better and resolve the morning pain and the pain in general.
+You may have Plantar Fasciitis.
+Here are a couple of options to help minimize morning foot pain.